 Amy’s music is personal to the extreme.
 She lived the life she expressed in her songs.
-Her inner eye recorded all her feelings and emotions which she put into poetry, the lyrics of her songs.
+Her inner eye recorded all her feelings and emotions which she put into poetry, and the lyrics of her songs.

 I never latched on to Amy Winehouse when she was still alive.
 I thought she was hyped too much at the time.
 Her music was too subtle to reach me thru the noise of the crowd.
 Only after her death, once the hubbub had died down, I started to listen to her voice, her way of singing, her lyrics & music.